hauntedhost/rails-webpack/README.md

 # Rails with Webpack

-Example for very minimal setup.
+Example for very minimal integration of Rails with Webpack, React and Redux.
+Includes hot reloading via react-transform-hmr.